2024 Solar Incentives Guide for Ladera Ranch, CA - Tax Credits & Rebates

 When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is the most commonly known federal solar incentive.
 The ITC offers a tax credit for a specific percentage of your solar system's cost.

 The ITC was originally for 30% of the total cost of installing a solar system, although that number has fluctuated slightly over the years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
-There is no maximum amount you can claim.
+There is no maximum claim amount.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-More information about the new Inflation Reduction Act can be found here.
-The best way to understand how the new Clean Energy Credit will apply to you is to get in touch with your local Ladera Ranch solar panel company.
+Click here to learn more about the new Inflation Reduction Act.
+To fully understand how the new Clean Energy Credit will apply to you, get in touch with your local Ladera Ranch solar installation expert.

 State & Local Solar Incentives